-This has the advantage that the submitted drawings will be thoroughly checked by the Council and a formal decision will be given within a certain time limit - five weeks or two months (where extended by agreement).
+This has the advantage that the submitted drawings will be thoroughly checked by the Council and a formal decision will be given - five weeks or time to be determined as agreed.

 The drawings that are submitted will need to show all the construction details and preferably well in advance of your intended date of starting work on site.

 This has the advantage of simplicity as it allows you to carry out works without the need to prepare full plans.
 This procedure is best suited to the householder who wishes to carry out minor domestic works.
-The disadvantage with this procedure is that you do not have an approved set of plans for your builder to follow.
+The disadvantage with this procedure is that you do not have a granted set of plans for your builder to follow.

 If the proposed works are within three metres of a public sewer a building notice cannot be used, therefore a full plans submission will be required.

 A window replacement application for can be used when windows are being replaced in the existing window openings and external doors with more than 50 percent glazing.